-McKay and Cribbage are in the living room.
+McKay and Cribbage sit and talk.

 You're taking my advice?
 You're changing Laredo to Lorelei?
 After that diner doll?

 Why not?
 We get a blondie in a red dress who can really sing, deck the cast out in tuxedos, and we're off and running.
 I've got a million ideas.
 It's how I created Laredo.